Electronic Signature of Melting Onset in Polycrystalline Copper at Extreme Conditions: Results and Discussion

-At higher energy densities, where the simulations indicate that melting occurs within the measurement window, a different behavior emerges.
+For $\rho_{\varepsilon}>0.14$ MJ/kg, where the simulations indicate that melting begins within the measurement window, a different behavior emerges.
 After the initial drop, the conductivity exhibits a modest recovery on picosecond timescales before decreasing again at later times.
 At early delays, the data remain close to the calculation that includes GBS, whereas later they shift toward the calculation without GBS.
-This crossover occurs at delays that coincide, within the experimental and modeling uncertainties, with the simulated onset of melting.
+This crossover occurs at delays that coincide with the simulated onset of melting, where the fraction of atoms in an fcc lattice drops below 95\%, within the experimental and modeling uncertainties (See supporting information).
+This is most clearly observed for $\rho_{\varepsilon}<1.5$ MJ/kg, where $\Ti$ remains below $T_{M}$ for several picoseconds after the simulated onset of melting, and the conductivity increases.
 We therefore interpret the recovery as an electronic signature of melting onset: as heterogeneous melting begins at grain boundaries and other disordered interfaces~\cite{Assefa2020,Antonowicz2024}, the associated transport-limiting structural contribution disappears.
 The subsequent gradual decay in conductivity can be attributed to film expansion after melting begins~\cite{chen2018interatomic}.

-At the highest absorbed energy densities, the conductivity decreases nearly monotonically after the initial drop.
+For $\rho_{\varepsilon}>1.5$ MJ/kg, the conductivity decreases nearly monotonically after the initial drop.
 Although the simulations predict earlier melting in this regime, the transport signature of grain-boundary removal is less pronounced than for lower energy densities.
-This trend is consistent with the scattering hierarchy shown in Fig.~\ref{fig:frequencies_modeling}: at intermediate absorbed energy densities, the disappearance of GBS during melting produces an observable change in the total damping rate, whereas at the highest absorbed energy densities the same effect is increasingly masked by stronger electron-electron scattering.
+This trend is consistent with the scattering hierarchy shown in Fig.~\ref{fig:frequencies_modeling}: at intermediate energy densities, the disappearance of GBS during melting produces an observable change in the total damping rate, whereas at the highest energy densities the same effect is increasingly masked by stronger electron-electron scattering.
 In addition, the nucleation rate increases rapidly with lattice superheating, so at higher energy densities melting is not expected to initiate exclusively at grain boundaries~\cite{Antonowicz2024,Rethfeld2002melt}.